Pruritus vulvae (itch of the vulva) is common. It can be upsetting and troublesome. There are many causes.

-- Unknown cause.
-In some cases, no cause can be found.
+- Unknown causes.
+In some cases, including some severe cases, no cause can be found.

 Do I need any investigations?

 Often, your doctor will be able to find the cause of pruritus vulvae after talking to you and examining you.
 Examination may involve your doctor looking at the skin of your vulva and may also involve an internal (vaginal) examination.
-They may suggest that swabs be taken from your vulva and/or vagina if infection is suspected.
+They may suggest that swabs should be taken from your vulva and/or vagina to look for causes of infection..

 What are the treatments for pruritus vulvae?

 Most of the time, when a cause can be found, the cause can be treated and pruritus vulvae improves.
 However, depending on the underlying cause, sometimes prolonged or repeated treatment may be needed.
 Your doctor will advise on the best approach depending on the particular cause.

 The treatment varies, depending on the cause.
 For example, identifying and stopping the use of anything that may be sensitising the vulval skin, using antifungal cream for thrush, using antibiotic medicines for certain infections, using steroid cream for various skin conditions, using hormone cream or hormone replacement therapy (HRT) if the itch is related to the menopause.

 In young girls, learning to wipe gently from front to back, and to wash and rinse well and dry even when showering (when the vulva can be missed or left soapy) will help.

 These are treatments which are likely to help with vulval itch whatever the cause: